holicamp/holicamp.github.io/about.md

 # What is the program?

-Ever morning we will collect the children at 9.00am at the collection point and families will be able to pick them up at 4.00pm.
+Ever morning we will collect the children at 10:00am at the collection point and families will be able to pick them up at 3:15pm.

-Every week our program is different and can be adjusted depending on various things like the weather, the children, the attendance for example ; but here is a downloadable version of a typical program for primary school children.
+Every week our program is different and can be adjusted depending on various things like the weather, the children, the attendance for example ; but here is a downloadable version of a typical program for primary school children, take a peek!

-<a href="https://goo.gl/wKrzKQ" class="btn" target="_blank">Download</a>
+<a href="https://goo.gl/kh5hAL" class="btn" target="_blank">Holicamp Primary - Program Sample</a>

+For secondary school children, our camps are a bit more organised around sport activities like frisbee, baseball, dodgeball, football or tennis while keeping core activities like yoga, fitness or orienteering too.

 ----

 # Where is this happening?

-## Hamsptead Heath 🌤 🌳
+## Hamsptead Heath 🌤 🌳 🌲

 If the weather allows it, we prefer to set our camp outdoors, in Hamsptead Heath on Parliament Hill.